Graduate Students

 Angelica Hagsand, Ph.D.

-Dr. Hagsand earned her Ph.D. at the University of Gothenburg, Sweden in Psychology in June 2014, where she is a member of the research units Criminal, Legal, and Investigative Psychology (CLIP) and Addiction Psychology: Experimental and Clinical research (APEC), and the Center for Education and Research on Addiction (CERA).
-Her research interest concerns both the acute effects of alcohol on memory and behaviour, especially in a eyewitness context, but also factors involved in long-term alcohol dependence (e.g., genes, psychobiological factors, signal substances, the reward pathway in the brain).
+Dr. Hagsand is an Associate Professor and a Senior Lecturer in Psychology at the University of Gothenburg, Sweden, where she is a member of the research units Criminal, Legal, and Investigative Psychology (CLIP) and Addiction Psychology: Experimental and Clinical research (APEC), and the Center for Education and Research on Addiction (CERA).
+Her research interest concerns both the acute effects of alcohol on memory and behavior, especially in a eyewitness context, but also factors involved in long-term alcohol dependence (e.g., genes, psychobiological factors, signal substances, the reward pathway in the brain).

 Dr. Hagsand was awarded a 3-year postdoctoral research fellowship by the prestigious Swedish Research Council.
 In collaboration with our Investigative Investigative lab, she examined the importance of system variables in alcohol’s effect on witnesses memory and how the legal system views those witnesses.